 How much is Jasper AI?

-(Sidenote: These are the prices for monthly billing.
+(Sidenote: This is the price for monthly billing.
 There is a discount if you sign up for an annual plan, but at the rate the AI industry changes, I would be very hesitant to sign an annual agreement with any tool right now.)

 In addition to paying for the plan, you also pay for monthly word credits.
-The Starter plan includes 20,000 credits at no additional charge, and Boss Mode includes 50,000.
+Boss Mode includes 50,000 credits at no additional charge.

 Does Jasper have a free trial?